Skip to content

 sh

-npm run db migrate 3
+npm run db up 3

 sh

-npm run db rollback
+npm run db up force

 npm run db down